 Here is a quick guide based on a commonly asked question by many Windows 10 users, where are my downloads from the Internet?
 Mainly when someone uses Internet Explorer or Edge browser with other web browsers such as Google Chrome and other 3rd party tools, everything gets more complicated.
-Let us help you do find the recent downloads on Windows 10 with the famous web browsers.
+Let us help you find the recent downloads on Windows 10 with the famous web browsers.

-The location of the downloads mainly decided by the application or web browser you are using.
-Most of the programs and internet browsers save the files under Downloads folder on Windows 10 and 8.1 if you have not changed to a different location while saving on the computer.
+The location of the downloads is mainly decided by the application or web browser you are using.
+Most of the programs and internet browsers save the files under the Downloads folder on Windows 10 and 8.1 if you have not changed to a different location while saving on the computer.
 Every Windows user has a separate Downloads folder under their user profile folder, below is the default location of it on Windows 10.

 If you download files from Internet Explorer, by default, those files will be saved in the usual Downloads folder located in the user profile folder.
 But in case you can’t find them in the usual place, you need to locate the recent downloads from Internet Explorer settings and search for the file.